Since some questions remained unanswered during the discussion, the panelists kindly provided us with their expert opinion on the following topics.

 Arthur: The biggest challenge I face is “political”.
 We have plenty of stakeholders with different needs.
 It’s difficult to decide which tools we should use, when, and who should be the owner of the process.

 2. I am an applied linguistics graduate, translator, and a gamer.
-How do I get into game development?
+How do I get into game localization?
 What’s the fastest way?

 Sarah: Not sure if there is a “right” way to get there.
 Most of our freelancers send a speculative application as translator.